adtyap26/ru-dev-path-go/README.md

 ## License

-This project is released under the MIT license.
+This project is released under the GPL3 license.